 That includes accessing the places that are essential during inclement weather.
 For those of us who rely on an RTD bus or train on a snowy day, we expect the roads, tracks and stations to be ready for our arrival.
 When we stand at a stop to catch a ride, we don’t give a second thought to the sheen of a salted sidewalk or a platform that has been cleared of snow.

 Making our commutes a nonissue is a massive crew of employees whom RTD customers seldom see – hundreds of people who mobilize when the weather calls for it and fan out across the eight counties that constitute the agency’s 2,342-square-mile service district.
 The combined represented, non-represented and contracted resources RTD brings to a storm oversee snow and ice removal at approximately 675 locations, including 330 bus shelters and 106 Park-n-Rides and light rail stations.
-(A lesser-known fact: About 97% of RTD’s 9,400 or so bus stops are to be maintained by municipalities, companies that own a bus stop shelter with advertising or the adjacent property owner, not the agency.)
+(A lesser-known fact: About 97% of RTD’s 9,720 or so bus stops are to be maintained by the adjacent property owner or companies that own a bus stop shelter with advertising, not the agency.)

 Facilities maintenance manager Tom Garza, who oversees the public facilities team that takes care of the bus ramps along U.S. 36, several Park-n-Ride locations and bus and rail stops throughout the district, said he thinks that people don’t grasp the sheer volume of RTD’s responsibilities.

 “If they go by and there’s a little snow that’s been pushed up onto a curb, you get that question: ‘Well, gee, doesn’t anybody clean the snow here?’,” Garza said.
 “Yeah, we do, but we can’t be on site at every location every minute of the day while that storm is hitting, and even for the cleanup and stuff that comes afterward.”